openthread/ot-docs/site/en/guides/pyspinel/install-pyspinel.md

 # Install Pyspinel

-Your installation options depend on how you'd like to use Pyspinel.
+Your installation options depend on how you use Pyspinel.

 [Extcap](https://www.wireshark.org/docs/man-pages/extcap.html) is a plugin for Wireshark that allows it to use the Pyspinel binary as a capture interface.
 Extcap reduces the setup